antonrunov/octaudio/README.md

 the detailed picture of the process or the analysis results.
 Finally, you can write complex octave scripts to fully automate the operations.
-A script can prepare data, create and configure all necessary tracks, perform actual processing, analyze the results, and display all that stuff in a convenient form with a single command.
+A script can prepare data, create and configure all necessary tracks, perform actual processing, analyze the results, and display everything in a convenient form with a single command.
 Surely one can use the existing octave or matlab code directly in Octaudio.

 ##### Features